 - a weighted vote – some views carry more weight than others,

-- an expert panel – one to three decision makers make the final decision.
+- an expert panel – a small team of decision makers make the final decision.

-Projects are fixed term pieces of work where teams come together to deliver a specific objective.
-Many decisions need to be made during projects, and project management includes many well-known tools to help you make better, smarter decisions.
-These tools can help you with marketing decisions.
+Projects are fixed term pieces of work.
+Teams come together to deliver a specific objective.
+Project management includes many tools to help you make better, smarter decisions on your project.

-If you are accountable for a task, that means you are the person who does it.
+If you’re responsible for a task, you’re the person who does it.
 If you’re accountable for a task, you have to make sure it happens.
-But not necessarily, the person who does it.
+But it may not be you who does it.

-The role of project sponsor can often help with these sorts of challenges.
+The role of project sponsor can often help too.
 This role acts like a high level trouble-shooter for projects.
-They help with approvals and negotiations, where they don’t get involved in day-to-day decisions, but come in and help remove obstacles and roadblocks.
+They help with approvals and negotiations, and help remove obstacles and roadblocks.

 Do you even need a decision-making committee?

 The most common of these is to use an agile approach to running projects.

-These small mini-projects within the overall big project are called “sprints”.
-Small expert teams with one key empowered decision-maker (called the product owner) focus on delivering a very specific outcome in a short amount of time – typically one to two weeks.
+These small mini-projects within the overall big project are called sprints.
+Small expert teams with one empowered decision-maker (called the product owner) focus on delivering a specific outcome in a short 1-2 week burst of activity.

-(Check out our guide to marketing innovation for more detail on how agile methodology works)
+(Check out our guide to marketing innovation for more on agile working).

-Agile projects help break the deadlock of committee based decisions, because they make very clear how decisions are made, and who’s ultimately accountable.
+Agile projects help break the deadlock of committee based decisions, because the team work together.
+There’s one clearly accountable decider.

 Product owner has power and accountability